 We received feedback from 36 respondents which gave us important insights into our proposals.
 We continue to believe that value measures are necessary to help us ensure that consumers get value from GI products.
-However, there is further work needed and, informed by the feedback to our consultation, we will review the value measures definitions and reporting proposals and reassess the cost estimates for the cost benefit analysis.

 We are keen to ensure that our work on value measures is aligned with any remedies being developed through the GI pricing practices (GIPP) market study.
 We will therefore refine the value measures proposals alongside work on GIPP remedies and expect to publish any value measures Policy Statement alongside our Final Report on GIPP.

 In January 2019 we published the third set of data in our general insurance value measures pilot, covering data for the year ended 31 August 2018.

 The value measures data will provides firms, market commentators and organisations such as consumer groups with common indicators of value across a range of insurance products.
 By publishing this information, we aim to create incentives for firms to compete on broader elements of product value than price alone, and to improve the value of the products and services they offer consumers.